 There are a few other requirements you will find mentioned on a number of occasions.
 Aside from the one that stipulates the need for a demo account, you will also find it common practice to prohibit any withdrawals until the contest has finished.
 Failure to comply with this simple rule will end up in disqualification.

 There are bound to be a number of other term and conditions, but there isn’t enough space here to list all possible variations.
-The best advice we can give is to read and understand any terms and conditions.
-And if you have any worries, or are unsure about any aspect of the contest, get in touch with the customer support team of the contest organizer.
+The best advice we can give is to read and understand any terms and conditions, and if you have any worries, or are unsure about any aspect of the contest, get in touch with the customer support team of the contest organiser.

 Is it easy to find Forex demo contests?

 Finding a demo contest is possibly the easiest thing you’ll ever need to do in your Forex trading career.
 Just type “demo Forex contest”, “demo FX contest”, “Forex demo contest” or any other variation into your search engine, and you’ll get thousands of hits.
 The problem is not finding one, but choosing the best one for your needs.
 To save you some time, keep revisiting our site, as we’re going to be featuring some of the top Forex demo contests in the future.